azimmerman0125/spark-training-october-13/preparation/install_spark_ec2.md

 ## Creating the EC2 instance

 If you're plan to use an EC2 instance to run Spark during the training, we recommend to use an **Ubuntu Server 20.04** AMI for the instance.
 Moreover, you should add a bit more storage capacity than the default 8GB, preferred is 62GB.
-You can go as low as a t2.micro instance, which you can use in the AWS Free Tier program, but we rather recommend a slightly more powerful option, like *m3.medium".
+You can go as low as to a t2.micro instance, which you can use in the AWS Free Tier program, but we rather recommend a slightly more powerful option, like *m3.medium".

 ### Suggested EC2 configuration